chain/docs-site/docs/cloud/node-services/enterprise-node.md

 <!-- * **SignUp**: first things first, connecting your MetaMask wallet (Or other wallets that supported) is the key to access your account and start using Premium services. -->
 * **Sign In:** first things first, the road to using Premium starts with signing in into your account (so we can provide you with the rivate endpoints and now which account to charge under the **Pricing** for the requests you make)
 * **Go to Marketplace:** As you added the email, you are now eligible to deploy node.
 You will have to choose which chains you will deploy the node.
 * **Make Basic Configuration**: You will have to choose which node plan is suited for you.
-There are 2 node plans:
+There is a node plan:
   * Enterprise Node: This is the plan for enterprise.
-You don't have to stake XCN to deploy this node and you won't receive reward for deployment.
-However, you can use this node privately.
+You can use this node privately.
 <!-- * **Stake XCN (Protocol Nodes):** You will have to stake XCN to deploy a Protocol Node. -->
 * **Make Payment:** You will make payment for the node when you deploy it and each 30 days.
-You can use USDC, XCN, ETH.
+You can use Card payment or Crypto payment.
-* **Deploy Node:** After you finished paying and staking (if you deploy a protocol node) --> The node will be automatically deployed.
+* **Deploy Node:** After you finished paying --> The node will be automatically deployed.
 However there will be sometimes for the node to sync.

 ### **Sign In**